Law Application Process

 Housing is available for full-time students enrolled in a law program at Northeastern.
 Space is limited, therefore housing is not guaranteed.

 Northeastern does not have accommodations for the College of Professional Studies - CPS, married couples, spousal equivalents, or dependent children.
 You can obtain information about alternative housing from Off-Campus Housing Services.

 Applying for housing

 Law Students Currently Living On-Campus

-Law students who lived on campus 2013-2014 are guaranteed housing for the upcoming year, provided they complete the application, sign the license agreement and submit their housing deposit(s) prior to May 1, 2014 at noon.
+Law students who lived on campus in 2013-2014 are guaranteed housing for the upcoming year, provided they complete the application, sign the license agreement and submit their housing deposit(s) prior to May 1, 2014 at noon.
 To pay your deposit on-line, log-on to the myNEU portal and make a payment through NUPay.
-If you are unable to pay your deposit on-line please contact our office by phone at (617)373-2814 or visit our office located in the ground level of Speare Hall.
+Please contact our office by phone at (617)373-2814 or visit our office located in the ground level of Speare Hall.

 Law Students New to On-Campus Housing

 Law Students who would like to apply for university housing must submit a housing application by May 30, 2014.
 Please indicate on the application all the terms for which you wish to apply.
 You are also required to sign the 2014-2015 Residence Hall and Dining License Agreement at the time you apply for housing.

 After the application deadline, housing applications will be randomly selected through a computer-generated program.
 Students will either receive an offer for housing or be placed on a wait list for housing.

 All students who applied will be notified of their application status during the middle of June.